 This is a continuation of the significant goal of the harmonized Best Practices Version 1.0 released in 2014 and Version 2.0 released in 2016.

-CCGA Best Practices, Volume 3.0 is now available in PDF.
+CCGA Best Practices, Volume 3.0 is now available in a flat PDF OR

-We will have a limited number of printed copies available soon.
+We have a limited number of printed copies available upon request.

 Your feedback and input is important to us!